 According to several analysts, the comments by Paul Kagame appear to be out of frustration, after seeing that the US leaders have been siding with DRC's Felix Tshisekedi against Rwanda's Paul Kagame, in the on-going invasion of the DRC by Rwanda forces under the cover of M23 rebels.

 In fact, it has been clear that President Joe Biden has appeared to lean on the side of President Felix Tshisekedi than with the Rwandan oligarch Paul Kagame.
 This was shown in the picture showcased on the US State Department Website page of the US-Africa Summit in which President Joe Biden appears only with DRC President Felix Tshisekedi, the way he did in Rome during the 2021 G20 Summit (see Rome, Italy: Rwandan Dictator Paul Kagame Avoided by Key World Leaders During 2021 G20 Summit).

-In fact, among the 49 African leaders who attended US-Africa summit, only two were invited to the Oval Office at the Whitehouse by Joe Biden: Senegal President Macky Sall as the current Chairperson of the African Union and the President Felix Tshisekedi.
+In fact, among the 49 African leaders who attended US-Africa summit, only two were invited to the Oval Office at the Whitehouse by Joe Biden: Senegal President Macky Sall as the current Chairperson of the African Union and DR Congo's Felix Tshisekedi.

 For more on DRC-Rwanda conflict see here:

 - DR Congo: David Karambi, Top Leader of Congolese Tutsis Warns Rwandan Dictator Paul Kagame Against Invading DRC in a Press Conference